-Be warned: many of the places you always wanted to see in Europe will be closed — or covered with scaffolding.
+Be warned: Many of the places you always wanted to see in Europe will be closed — or covered with scaffolding.
 Restoration is a big, ongoing job.
-At least the scaffolding often comes with an image of what you're missing — courtesy of a local business as an advertising stunt.
+At least the scaffolding often comes with an image of what you’re missing — courtesy of a local business as an advertising stunt.

-And with the gate's columns moved to the center, this one comes with a message — Berlin has come together.
+And with the gate’s columns moved to the center, this one comes with a message: Berlin has come together.

-Berlin is built around a historic axis.
-Five hundred years ago, this boulevard was just a carriageway connecting the emperor's palace (which was beyond the gate) with his hunting grounds — today's sprawling Tiergarten.
+Berlin is built around an historic axis.
+Five hundred years ago, this boulevard was just a carriageway connecting the emperor’s palace (which was beyond the gate) with his hunting grounds — today’s sprawling Tiergarten.

 This park provides an escape from the city and a place for Berlin’s colorful flea market.
 Each weekend you’ll find over 200 stalls with great antiques, serious collectors who know what they’re after, and a chance to enjoy the many faces of the city.
 And, if you like Soviet-era social realism painting, this guy takes credit cards.

-On the other side of Brandenburg Gate, the axis became Unter den Linden and led to the emperor's palace.
-This leafy boulevard — named for its Linden trees — was the Champs-Elysées of Central Europe...until the Nazis came to town.
+On the other side of Brandenburg Gate, the axis became Unter den Linden and led to the emperor’s palace.
+This leafy boulevard — named for its linden trees — was the Champs-Elysées of Central Europe…until the Nazis came to town.

 Rick: How many flavors do you have here?

-Rick: Which one is your favorite?
+Rick: Over two hundred.
+And what is your favorite?

 Woman: I like the tiramisu truffle very much.
 Do you want to try one?